The Lichtenbaum-Quillen dimension of complex varieties: Introduction

 The goal of this paper is to explore this phenomenon and its interaction with birational geometry, algebraic cycles, and derived categories of coherent sheaves.
-We begin by introducing the following definition. \begin{defn} Let $X$ be a smooth complex projective variety.
-The \emph{Quillen--Lichtenbaum dimension} $\dimQL(X)$ is the smallest integer $d$ such that for all $m$, the comparison maps
+We begin by introducing the following definition. \begin{defn} The \emph{Lichtenbaum--Quillen dimension} of a smooth complex projective variety $X$, denoted $\dimQL(X)$, is the smallest integer $d$ such that for all $m$, the comparison maps

 are isomorphisms for $n \ge d-1$ and injective for $n = d-2$, or equivalently, the Bott maps